 A solid grounding in science and engineering principles that underpin the global nuclear industry.
 You will also benefit from a connection, via the South West Nuclear Hub, to the University of Bristol’s UK-leading industrial research.

-Providing an in-depth theoretical understanding and practical knowledge of advanced composite materials, this programme is based in the Advanced Composites Centre for Innovation and Science (ACCIS).
+Providing an in-depth theoretical understanding and practical knowledge of advanced composite materials, this programme is based in Bristol Composites Institute.
 As one of the world's leading centres in composite materials, it houses a number of state-of-the-art composites manufacturing facilities.

 Exposure to advanced engineering and computer science concepts, provides the ability to understand, design and implement modern robotic systems.